GeomScale/volesti/GSoC18/Readme.txt

 By Tolis Chalkis, N.K.
 Univ.
 Athens, Greece, 2018.

-Here we give the three answers for the tests are required.
+Here we give the three answers for the test.

 ------------------
 1. Easy: use VolEsti to compute the volume of the 10-dimensional hypercube.